mindziukasss/overtime-app/README.md

 - x Refactor posts/_form for admin user with status
 - x Fix post_spec.rb 85  to user factories
 - x Fix post_spec.rb 46  to have coorect user reference and not require update

+## TODOS:
+- Integrate validation for phone attr in User:
+	# No space or dashes
+	# exatly 10 characters
+	# all characters have to be number